NoLieNoSean/NoNotes/content/Notes/Analysis1_L26.md

 > \int_{a}^{b} f \, dx \equiv \overline{\int_{a}^{b}} f \, dx =\underline{\int_{a}^{b}} f \, dx .
 > $$

+> [!Important]
+> Since the definition of the Riemann integral requires $f$ to be bounded, the statement $f\in\mathscr R$ comes loaded with the presumption that $f$ is bounded.
+Ditto for the R-S integral.

 ### Riemann-Stieltjes integrals

 Suppose $f:[a, b]\to \mathbb{R}$ is bounded.
 Let $\alpha$ be a monotone increasing function on $[a, b]$.
 For a partition $P$ of $[a, b]$, define $\Delta\alpha_{i}\equiv\alpha(x_{i})-\alpha(x_{i-1})$.
 Define